 Visitors to Puerto Rico tend to have a general idea of what to expect from the island: great beaches, a sizzling nightlife, and all the advantages of a premier Caribbean travel destination.
 But here are a few things you may not know about Puerto Rico.
 These fun facts and quirky tidbits add to its unique allure.
-Take a look: I bet there's at least one surprise on the list.

 01 of 10

 Who'd have thunk it??
 Not known as a scientific hub, Puerto Rico has a technological marvel was nestled in the hills of Arecibo.
 The dish measures a thousand feet in diameter and spans about 20 acres, and is also the most sensitive radio telescope in the world.

 There's a chance you've seen the Arecibo radio telescope, even if you've never been to Puerto Rico before.
 In the climactic last scene in the James Bond movie Goldeneye, the (inevitable) showdown between 007 and the bad guy takes place right here.

 02 of 10

 Puerto Rico Is Roughly the Size of Connecticut

 Given its population (it's one of the most densely populated islands in the world), Puerto Rico is a relatively small place.
 If it was a state, it would be down near the bottom of the list in terms of size, and that includes the network of islands around the mainland.
 For those of you traveling from New England, don't worry: In every other way, Puerto Rico is about as far removed from Connecticut as you can think of!

 03 of 10

 Just a few hours from the ritzy resorts of San Juan, a trip to El Yunque is a visit to a primitive land that has remained virtually unchanged for millennia.
 Trail hikes, waterfalls, grand vistas and a variety of birds, flora, and some wildlife await you.
 You'll also be happy to know that there are no dangerous animals in the rainforest.